HomeDev GuideRecipesAPI Reference

 Configure mandatory components

 Opti ID and Optimizely Graph are mandatory for CMS 13.
-Both are included in your license and must be configured for your site to benefit from full CMS 13 feature functionality.
+Both are included in your license and require configuration for full CMS 13 functionality.

 Configure Opti ID

 Opti ID provides single sign-on (SSO) across Optimizely products and enables DAM and Optimizely Opal integrations.
-Follow the steps in Configure Opti ID for CMS 13 to set it up.
+Follow the steps in Configure Opti ID for CMS 13 to configure it.

-If you configure Opti ID, remove the EPiServer.Cms.UI.AspNetIdentity package reference added in the Upgrade CMS packages to 13 section, as Opti ID replaces ASP.NET Identity for authentication.
+If you configure Opti ID, remove the EPiServer.Cms.UI.AspNetIdentity package reference.
+Opti ID replaces ASP.NET Identity for authentication.

 Configure Optimizely Graph